Quick Start¶

 Save or Save As completed.

-The adjusted file imports into Helix.
+The adjusted file imports into the matching processor editor or device.

 The presets sound balanced when you play.